2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois

 College of Lake County also claimed a spot on our Best Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois list.
 It’s in the top 20% of all schools in this category.

 McHenry County College landed the #7 spot in the 2023 rankings for the best value undergraduate certificate liberal arts / sciences and humanities programs.
-Located in the rural area of Crystal Lake, MCC is a public college with a medium-sized student population.
+Located in the rural area of Crystal Lake, MCC is a public school with a medium-sized student population.

 In-state tuition fees for undergraduate students at MCC are $11,608 per year.

-Lewis and Clark Community College ranked #8 on this year’s Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois list.
+With a ranking of #8, Lewis and Clark Community College did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their undergraduate certificate.
 Lewis and Clark Community College is a small public school located in the suburb of Godfrey.

 John Wood Community College did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a undergraduate certificate.
 It came in at #9 on the list.
 John Wood Community College is a small public school located in the rural area of Quincy.